Kendall-io/Cheat-Sheet-Generator/README.md

 ```

 ### Current Problems:
-For some reason, it will read anything after the first '<li>...</li>' twice.
+For some reason, it will read anything after the first li tags twice.
 <br>
 Example shown:
 ```